 - Have you ever been surprised to learn that you didn’t know what you thought you did?

-How many group classes will you have to attend to figure out YOUR unique yoga practice on your own, gathering little tips along the way like I did?
+How many group classes will you have to attend to figure out YOUR unique yoga practice on your own, gathering little bits of info along the way like I did?
 Probably a lot.
-That’s a lot of time, often a lot of money, and a lot of trial and error.
+That’s a lot of time, often a lot of money, and a lot of trial and correction.
 Either way, can you really afford that?
 Don’t waste your time doing yoga!

 Ideally I want you to learn good form right from the beginning–and I don’t mean the form that makes the pose look like any yoga photo you’ve ever seen (unless it’s a photo I take of you!).
 If you’ve been doing yoga for awhile and aren’t seeing improvement in your flexibility, strength, balance, sleep, stress levels, etc., I want to work with you to help you make real progress.